hankertrix/augment-command.yazi/README.md

 ## Licence

 This plugin is licenced under the GNU GPL v3 licence.
-You can view the full licence in the `LICENSE.txt` file.
+You can view the full licence in the `LICENSE` file.